bkumar73/ocp-on-aws/coco/README.md

 ps aux | grep qemu-kv
 ```

-# Testing Attenstation from Trustee
+# Testing Attestation from Trustee

 * Modify testing/ubi-pod.yaml to update the image location to local mirror